YOU ARE IN SECTION

-If you haven't already, you might want to download our Application.
+If you haven't already, you might want apply online using our Application.
 We want to be sure, you want to be sure, the dog wants to be sure, we all want to be sure.
 We want to be sure that your are sure.
 So, please take a few minutes to get it filled out.
 We have the highest, best intentions for all parties involved.
 We take this application very seriously; it is not busy work.
 Did we say we wanted to be sure?
 We like to review the application for a few days to give it our complete attention.

 This is one HAPPY DAY!
 Everybody, including the honored adoptee, feels the excitement in the air.
 When you are united with your new family member, we will hand off to you a set of important documentation about your dog's social and medical history and microchip information.
 Whether HLSPCA microchipped your dog using a chip from Avid, or if they came to us already microchipped with another provider, such as Home Again, we will work together to transfer the microchip credentials to you.
 All this information you will need to retain and also pass onto your own veterinarian.
 We will also provide you with a small bag of the food your dog has been eating so you can gradually transition them onto their new diet.